TheVikramaditya/django_backend/readme.md

     create start script file

     create .dockerignore file == allows us to mention a list of files or directories which we might want to ignore while building the image

+    create a local.yml == like a docker-compose file for multiple services
+        >>docker-compose -f local.yml config == command to check if we created right or not
+        >>sudo docker-compose -f local.yml up --build -d --remove-orphans